elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

                  EMail: support (at) softlab (dot) od (dot) ua
                    URL: http://www.softlab.od.ua

+ Anonimeitor for the help on improving Spellforce .PAK support.

- Beaubois Luc for the Japanese translation of Dragon UnPACKer (japanese.lng).
+ Beaubois Luc for the Japanese translation of Dragon UnPACKer (japanese.lng)
+              and all the beautiful icons and images of Dragon UnPACKer.
+The only one he didn't do is the HyperRipper one.
               EMail: barf (at) hellokitty (dot) ne (dot) jp
                 URL: http://www.barfhappy.com/japan/